awsdocs/aws-cloudtrail-user-guide/doc_source/best-practices-security.md

 **Enable CloudTrail log file integrity**

 Validated log files are especially valuable in security and forensic investigations\.
-For example, a validated log file enables you to assert positively that the log file itself has not changed, or that particular user credentials performed specific API activity\.
+For example, a validated log file enables you to assert positively that the log file itself has not changed, or that particular IAM identity credentials performed specific API activity\.
 The CloudTrail log file integrity validation process also lets you know if a log file has been deleted or changed, or assert positively that no log files were delivered to your account during a given period of time\.
 CloudTrail log file integrity validation uses industry standard algorithms: SHA\-256 for hashing and SHA\-256 with RSA for digital signing\.
 This makes it computationally unfeasible to modify, delete or forge CloudTrail log files without detection\.
 For more information, see [Enabling validation and validating files](cloudtrail-log-file-validation-intro.md#cloudtrail-log-file-validation-intro-enabling-and-using)\.

 **Integrate with Amazon CloudWatch Logs**